CamBitter/bike-theft-deterrent-system.github.io/README.md

 ## MCU

 We used the Huzzah32 esp32 feather board by Adafruit due to its wifi capabilities and because it was the hardware that we already had on hand.
 We used the Platformio coding environment on Visual Studio Code to flash to the device, which controlled all of the periphreals.
+We use its I2C and SPI functionalities, allowing it to manage all of the devices, and it also manipulates the horn via an output pin that controls a MOSFET.

 ---